tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/jacoco.md

 Let's tackle the 61% `sendgridmailer.service` first.

 Drilling into the `sendgridmailer.service`, we see that the SendgridRequest is the main culprit.
-There's a difference of option on whether data classes like SendgridRequest need to be tested.

 ![](../../.gitbook/assets/jacoco/jacoco-first.png)

 We want to skip testing this class.
-Let's do that now:
+Let's do that now.

 One way of skipping coverage testing is to set filters in our build,gradle file.
 We'll add the following to build.gradle and rerun our test.